-A basic mechanical extract ventilation installation shall be provided in the DCC.
-It shall consist of a suitably sized fan located at high level in/on the ceiling of the DCC to extract hot air from the DCC into the corridor area.
-It shall be controlled by a lockable room thermostat set at 25°C. A passive air intake from outside shall be provided dropping to low level in the DCC to provide make up air to extract system.
+In 16 classroom primary schools and over a basic mechanical extract ventilation installation shall be provided in the DCC.
+It shall consist of a suitably sized in-line fan located at high level in/on the ceiling of the DCC to extract hot air from the DCC via a suitably sized duct and intumescent grill into the corridor area.
+The fan shall be controlled by a lockable room thermostat set at 25°C. A passive air intake from outside shall be provided dropping to low level in the DCC to provide make up air to extract system.
+An insect filter shall be provided on the low level outlet to the DCC to facilitate future maintenance etc. High and low level wall vents are not required in the corridor walls.